-Collaborations with other content creators is also a great way to reach out to unexplored territories.
+Collaboration with other content creators is also a great way to reach out to unexplored territories.
 Artist and brand collaborations can be fruitful and you get exposed to a whole new set of audience.
-You can sing for an advertisement or opt for sync licensing.
+You can sign up for an advertisement or opt for sync licensing.

 If the new audience can connect with your music, what happens next is pure magic!
 But do keep in mind, your brand logo must be carried on all marketing materials evenly because that is the first visual contact that people make with you, even before they have heard you.